seemoo-lab/watchwitch/ARTIFACT_EVALUATION.md

 Requested Badge: **Available**, **Functional**

 ## Description
-The WatchWitch Android app is our open reimplementation of the Apple Watch protocol stack that allows Android devices to interoperate with the Apple Watch and implements a privacy-preserving, user-first approach for using modern smartwatches.
+The WatchWitch Android app is our open reimplementation of the Apple Watch protocol stack that allows Android devices to interoperate with the Apple Watch and implements a privacy-preserving, user-first approach to using modern smartwatches.

 ### Security/Privacy Issues and Ethical Concerns (All badges)
-Running WatchWitch in a complete setup requires rooted/jailbroken devices, which disables some security mechanisms of the devices.
+Running WatchWitch in a complete setup requires rooted/jailbroken devices, which disables some of the device's security mechanisms.
 Using WatchWitch with a real Apple Watch will also access private key material used to communicate with the watch and cause the watch to synchronize private health information with the app.

 Running the Android WatchWitch in a simulated setup without a real Apple Watch does not require root access and does not pose any security or ethical concerns.